Satan's Sadists: Production

-It was the first film from Independent International, a company of Al Adamson and Sam Sherman.
-This had been formed after the collapse of a project Adamson was going to film in Spain, The Unavanged with Robert Taylor.
+It was the first film from Independent International, a company of Al Adamson and Sam Sherman formed after the collapse of a project Adamson was going to film in Spain, The Unavanged with Robert Taylor.
 When financing did not come through, Adamson had to come up with another project quickly.
 Overnight he wrote a 20 page treatment for Satan's Sadists.
 Adamson recalled: